-California is the state I now call home; it’s also home to the greatest number of National Parks in the west!
+California is the state I now call home; it’s also home to the greatest number of West Coast National Parks!
 It’s no surprise that these parks are as diverse as the natural wonders here, from islands to giant trees to towering rock formations.
 I can’t say for sure when I’ll visit all of the nine National Parks in California, but they’re definitely on my list.

 Channel Islands National Park

 Located off the coast of Santa Barbara, Channel Islands National Park is the hardest California National Park to access.
 While there are visitor centers on the mainland in Santa Barbara and Ventura, the Islands themselves are only reachable by concessionaire boats, plane, or private boat.
 The chance to explore these uniquely preserved ecosystems by water is one of many reasons to visit Channel Islands National Park.

 Death Valley National Park – aka the lowest point in North America – aka the hottest place in North America – is primarily in California but also crosses the border into Nevada (so it’s mentioned below as well).
 I’ve had Death Valley on my list; I was supposed to visit in early 2020 before, well, you know.